wesleydebruijn/wesleydebruijn.github.io/index.md

 # Hi! ;)

 ## Who I am
-My name is Wesley, a 23 years old living in Zoetermeer, The Netherlands.
+My name is Wesley, a 23-year-old living in Zoetermeer, The Netherlands.

 I've been interested in Computer Science since age 13, when I started creating my first static websites using HTML.
 Now, 10 years later, I'm doing it for a living.